-- List the one or two expected learning outcomes will you analyze in the coming academic year.
+- One or two expected learning outcomes you will to analyze in the coming academic year:

-- What measurements or ways of collecting information do you intend to use for these upcoming outcome(s)?
+- Measurements or ways of collecting information you intend to use for these outcome(s).

-- What information do you need in order to conduct a helpful analysis?
+- Information necessary in order to conduct a helpful analysis.

-Please note that effective, meaningful assessment of learning outcomes does not need to be burdensome.
+Please note that effective, meaningful assessment of learning outcomes does not need to be burdensome or complicated.
 Whatever the process, establishing meaningful processes to discuss and act on data is key to the usefulness of outcomes assessment.